joseymc2/cow-and-chicken/README.md

 - A cow taste great in stew and burgers
 - A chicken taste like great fried
 - A cow live a few years
 - A chicken a few days.
+- Chicken make eggs.